Wechseln Woods, Capricorn

 Werner followed his gaze, and his stomach immediately churned.
 He looked away from the mess and at Vogt who looked pallid, exhausted.
 Again, Werner’s stomach churned.
-The gazes of the green-eyed boy and the freckled Aquarian burned into his mind
+The gazes of the green-eyed boy and the freckled Aquarian were burned into his mind

 * * *

 An hour or so later and Werner was standing in a small cabin furnished with two wooden desks pressed along the walls and a handful of chairs.
-A single bulb hung from the ceiling and, paired with the moonlight streaming in from the window, it provided the cabin with all-reaching light.
+A single bulb hung from the ceiling; and paired with the moonlight streaming in from the window, it provided the cabin with all-reaching light.

 At one of the desks sat Klaus Kleine.
 On the desk was a large book opened to a page displaying a military radio in detail: parts, wires, knobs, nuts, and bolts.
-Kleine’s gaze was locked onto the page and sweat beaded his brow.
-His conductor-gloved hands were extended outward and the base of them glowed with teal light.
+Kleine’s gaze was locked onto the page, and sweat beaded his brow.
+His conductor-gloved hands were extended outwards and the base of them glowed with teal light.
 Very faintly, a glowing wire-like object took shape just below his extended hands.

 The door to the cabin creaked open.